 - “The only thing that you absolutely have to know, is the location of the library.”

 - “The best of all things is to learn.
 Money may be lost or stolen, health and strength may fail; but what you have committed to your mind is yours forever.”

 Louis L’Amour in the book “The Walking Drum”

-This is my all-time favorite quote–it was displayed in my classroom and my school library for more than 20 years.
+This is my all-time favorite quote–it was displayed in my classroom and then my school library for more than 25 years.

 These quotations have inspired me to be a more successful School Librarian.
 I hope they also inspire you!

 As always, an enjoyable blog post that speaks to me as a librarian!